top of page

 MERIT

-Certification is a process that validates an individual's qualifications for a specific field of professional practice.
-It demonstrates to employers, clients, and peers that which the individual knows and is able to do.
-It signifies commitment to continued excellence in professional practice.
-In addition, it increases visibility, builds credibility, provides a goal for personal professional achievement and validates expertise for the individual and to those outside the field.
+Certification is a formal process that validates an individual’s qualifications within a defined field of professional practice.
+It provides objective evidence to employers, clients, and professional peers of what an individual knows and is able to perform.
+Certification reflects a commitment to continued excellence, ethical practice, and ongoing professional development.
+In addition, it enhances professional visibility, strengthens credibility, establishes a clear benchmark for achievement, and affirms expertise both within and beyond the profession.

-Upon fulfillment of these standards, applicants are granted the NMEC Professional Certification credential with the designation, Nationally Certified Teacher of Music (NCTM).
-The credential and designation are granted without bias, discrimination, or favoritism between NMEC members and/or non-members or any other arbitrary differentiation.
-In order to maintain the NMEC Professional Certification credential and designation, NCTM must continue fulfilling the program's standards through the renewal process.
+Upon successful demonstration of compliance with these standards, applicants are awarded the NMEC Professional Certification credential and the designation Nationally Certified Teacher of Music (NCTM).
+The credential and designation are conferred without bias, discrimination, favoritism, or distinction based on membership status or any other arbitrary factor.

 Merit Standards